Siarhei Besarab: Public activities and civil activism

 In 2020, he issued a scientific rebuttal to accusations against civil activist Stsiapan Latypau, debunking claims of a plot to poison law enforcement with agricultural chemicals.
 He also contributed to an appeal by Belarusian scientists condemning state violence following the contested presidential election, actions that led to his dismissal from the Institute of General and Inorganic Chemistry and a professional ban.
 His inclusion in the list of repressed Belarusian scientists prompted the scientific community to publish The Scientists’ Open Letter Against Repressions, signed by over 800 academics.

 In response to ongoing repression, Besarab co-founded the Belarusian Scientific Solidarity Fund to support persecuted scholars.
 He further opposed the Russian invasion of Ukraine by publishing an open letter on behalf of the Belarusian scientific community, despite backlash from the NASB.
 As part of the Until All Are Free campaign, he became an advocate for political prisoner Artsiom Bayarski, a chemistry student targeted for his involvement in post-election protests.

 As a public defender of academic freedom Besarab has consistently highlighted issues in Belarusian science, such as censorship, lack of academic freedom, and opaque funding practices.
 His data-driven initiatives include mapping the repression of Belarusian citizens and scientists, producing analyses like the "map of Belarusian extremism" and profiles of repressed academics.
 Through his activism, Besarab remains a vocal proponent of transparency and reform in science policy and education.

-As a proponent of amateur high-altitude ballooning for STEM education, Besarab publicly addressed media speculation that weather balloons found in Lithuania were used for smuggling from Belarus.
-In an October 2025 analysis for Belsat and Radio Liberty, he argued the method was economically unfeasible, framing the balloons instead as valuable and accessible tools for scientific and educational projects.